davidhalvorsen/ALT_Introns_Exons_and_Promoters/README UPDATES.md

     current_list_of_telomere_lengths = [telomere-50 for telomere in current_list_of_telomere_lengths]
     current_division_number += 1
 ```

+THIS DISAGREES WITH Given the size of the telomere loss at each replication
+and the average telomere length at conception, telomer-
+ase negative cells have the capacity for about 100 cell
+divisions before telomeres get critically short (Harley,
+1995)
+THIS DISAGREES WITH HARLEY 1995 ...
+IS 5000 TOO SHORT OF STARTING POINT?
+TALK ABOUT DAGG 2017 Start-
+ing from a single cell, 40 cell divisions are sufficient to generate
+2 40 cells, with a mass of 1 kg.
+Many types of normal cells are
+capable of more than 40 cell divisions, which raises the question
+why immortalization is required for oncogenesis.
+TALK ABOUT DAGG 2017

 Here are the last couple of lines of output: